Muhammad Yaqoob Khan: Political career

-Khan became the 8th Prime Minister of Azad Jammu and Kashmir on 7 January 2009 after a successful no confidence vote over former premiere Sardar Attique Ahmed Khan.
-He resigned from the office on 22 October 2009 to avoid a political controversy in the Legislative Assembly.
-Raja Farooq Haidar took over the office after his resignation.
+Khan became the 8th Prime Minister of Azad Jammu and Kashmir on 7 January 2009 after a successful no confidence vote against Attique Ahmed Khan.
+He resigned from the office on 22 October 2009 to avoid a political controversy in the Legislative Assembly amid a no-confidence motion that was submitted against him.
+He contested the subsequent prime ministerial election, but was unsuccessful.
+He received 19 votes and was defeated by Raja Farooq Haider Khan, who received 29 votes.